olivecha/guitarsounds/paper/paper.md

 The `guitarsounds` Python package can be used to efficiently visualize relevant features of harmonic sounds and is mainly developed to compare musical instrument design iterations.
 `guitarsounds` is wrapped around the implementation of common signal processing features, which are manly taken from `numpy` [@harris_array_2020] and `scipy` [@virtanen_scipy_2020].
 The signal processing features are augmented to perform the comparative analysis of transient harmonic sounds.
-Such sounds are defined as having a defined onset, and a frequency-amplitude distribution clearly concentrated around defined partials.
+Such sounds are defined as having a clear onset, and a frequency-amplitude distribution clearly concentrated around partials.
 Consequently, while the package is named `guitarsounds`, its analysis framework can be used with any harmonic sound, such as those produced by a piano, or a percussion instrument.

 The `guitarsounds` package is divided in two main components.